 Just because it says diet or sugar-free does NOT mean it is healthy or safe to consume.
 Most of the time, this is the furthest thing from the truth.

 If you are looking for a naturally-derived sugar substitute, I recommend organic stevia or monk fruit.
-Be sure to check for any added ingredients in these products also.
-Check out our guide to diabetic friendly coffee creamers.
+Be sure to check for any added ingredients in these products.
+Check out our guide to diabetic-friendly coffee creamers.

 The standard American kitchen typically contains a bottle of vegetable, corn, or canola oil.
 These oils are often genetically modified, highly processed, and unstable.